 *PSA: remember to pack diapers and wipes in your carry on.

-One time we were so focused on packing enough diapers, we packed a whole brand new unopened pack.
+Our first trip we were so focused on packing enough diapers, we packed an entire brand new unopened pack.

-However, we forgot to take a few out of our checked bag and add them to our carry on to have during the plane ride.
-We ended up having to scramble around the entire airport looking for some.
+However, we forgot to take a few out of our checked bag and add them to our carry on to have during the plane ride! 🤦🏼♀️ We ended up having to scramble around the entire airport looking for a flippin diaper.

 Luckily, there was a vending machine for diapers in the women’s bathroom! (who knew?!)
 Crisis averted, but we definitely learned our lesson.